Profile Picture

 Alternatively, think of the string as a series of coin tosses: zero means heads, one means tails.
 If, across multiple individual runs, the longest run of heads we encountered is \(l\), then its probability is \(1 / 2^{l+1}\).
 In other words, we can estimate that, on average, we’ve tried at least \(2^{l+1}\) times.

-To put it simply: if we see a maximum run of 2 heads, \(HHT\), we probably tossed the coin at least \(2^{2+1} = 8\) times, \(\{HHH, HHT, HTH, HTT, THH, THT, TTH, TTT\}\).
+To put it simply: if we see a maximum run of \(2\) heads, \(HHT\), we probably tossed the coin at least \(2^{2+1} = 8\) times, \(\{HHH, HHT, HTH, HTT,\allowbreak THH, THT, TTH, TTT\}\).
 The probability ends up being \(1 / 8\).
+Note that, \(HHH\) isn’t valid here because we considered the maximum leading heads to be \(2\), so technically it should be one less, but to keep things simple, we can round it off.
+Relating this back to our user count example, if we encounter a user ID with a hash code where the leftmost one is at position \(5\), this implies we have seen approximately \(2^5\) users.

-Try to solve for a maximum run of 10 heads—notice how quickly the probability drops!
+Try to solve for a maximum run of 10 heads.
+Notice how quickly the probability drops!

 Bucketing and Mergeability